akihiko-shimura/gbeampro/README.md

       theta : 5.666828e+00 mrad
 ```

-The beam enters a slab of LBO crystal (biaxial crystal).
+The beam enters a slab of LBO crystal (a biaxial crystal).
 Here we need to compute the refractive index `n2` of the crystal.

 ```python